Code-Institute-Submissions/return-my-coffee/README.md

 - A fake loading screen is added before each game to give users time to process what they have to do before the game starts.

 - The fake loading screen helps the project conform to a lot of game conventions.
-A loading screen would almost always be present before starting the game.
+A loading screen would almost always be present before starting a game.

 - Provides feedback to the user by 'pretending' that their input is being processed before the game loads.
 In reality, this information is processed in milliseconds, but this time can reassure users that their input is being processed successfully.

-- Removes any suddeness from the game which prepares them to play the game.
+- Removes any suddeness which prepares them to play the game.

 ### Win Game Modal (Memory Card Game and Whack-A-Mole)